-Low latency messaging by keeping open connections to every device and delivering messaging worldwide in 100ms.
+Low latency messaging via persistent open connections to any device, and delivering messaging worldwide in 100ms.

 Retrieve past messages (like chat history) with a simple API for accessing historical data with EU/US-only storage options.